Code for Change Guidelines

 - Has governing members that are democratically chosen by, and from within, its volunteer base;

-- Has governing members that are Canadian residents, with at least two-thirds of the members residing in Canada, and those members do not receive remuneration or other financial benefit for their services as an executive member; and
+- Has governing members that do not receive remuneration or other financial benefit for their services as an executive member; and

 - Provide a direct service to the community and are responsive to that community’s needs and issues.